- Signed URLs

-To begin creating imgix URLs programmatically, add the php files to your project (an example autoloader is also provided).
+To begin creating imgix URLs programmatically, add the php files to your project.
 The URL builder can be reused to create URLs for any images on the domains it is provided.

 HTTPS support is available by default.
 However, if you need HTTP support, call